H43 Lund

-H43 Lund is a handball team from Sweden.
+H43 Lund (Lunds handbollsklubb av år 1943) is a handball team from Sweden.
 The club played in the Elitserien but after bankruptcy in 2014 they no longer exist.
-The youth club under the same name is a new club founded in 2015 under same short name (but not same full name) The club was founded in 1943 in a school class in Lund.
+The youth club under the same name is a new club founded in 2015 under same short name, but the full name H43 Lund Handbollsförening.

+The original club was founded in 1943 in a school class in Lund.
 Their teacher Y. Wallmer helped the boys found the club at a local café.
 13 years later the club was playing in Sweden's highest division.
 H43 Lund played in "allsvenskan" for 14 years 1956-1970 before they were relegated to the second division.
 After nine years they were back in the top division but now only for seven years.
+In 1986 they were relegated again.

 In 2000 H43 Lund was back in "Elitserien" and stayed there for 12 years.
 During 2012/13 H43 played one year in division 2 but then came back.
 Economic bankruptcy in 2014 ended the history of the club.

-Former it was called "Lunds handbollsklubb av år 1943" now it is "H43 Lunds handbollsklubb".
-The club had to start in the bottom again and now the men are playing at the 4th level and so do the ladies.
+The club had to start in the bottom again, the Division 3.
+In 2022 the women's team was promoted to the 1.
+Division.
+In the 2023-24 season, the men's team won the 2.
+Division and was thus promoted to the Division 1.